shorban1/SDEV_255_Final_Project_TeamName/README.md

 # SDEV_255_Final_Project_TeamName
 This is a test.
-This is Daniel, pushing this from Visual Studio (Cloud).
+This is Daniel, pushing this from Visual Studio (Cloud) into GitHub.